commanderkeen0/wg-adm/README.md

  # Wireguard CLI management tool
 This tool a collection of different bash scripts to create configuration files for wireguard servers and clients.

+The tool provides the capability to have the same clients beeing able to conenct from different dial-in servers.
+That means it provides the capability to manage multiple server with similar configuration.

 All configuration items are stored within a json file that currently needs to be managed manually.